 Nectarine pests and diseases

-The most common diseases faced by nectarine trees here, in the Bay Area, are peach leaf curl and brown rot.
+The most common diseases faced by nectarine trees here, in San Jose, California, are peach leaf curl and brown rot.
 Nectarine are also susceptible to crown gall, bacterial blight, citrus blast, bacterial spot, stem blight, and shot hole disease.

 Peach twig borers are a common pest of nectarines.
 Peach twig borer infestations often appear as dead twigs, called flags or shoot strikes.
 Luckily, many beneficial insects, such as braconid wasps, mealybug destroyers, and tachinid flies love to eat peach twig borers, so avoid using broad spectrum pesticides.
 Armyworms, earwigs, eugenia psyllid, Japanese beetles, mealybugs, San Jose scale, green fruit beetles, Mediterranean fruit fly, armored scale, eriophyid mites, katydids, and birds are also common pests.
 [Who can blame them?]
 You can use tree cages to protect your crop from birds in summer.
 Kaolin clay can be applied to individual fruits to protect against some pests.